Concours99/Weather-Station/README.md

 # Weather-Station
 Python code for Raspberry Pi weather station project

 There are several files you will need to supply.
-I seperated these definitions out as they are specific to my personal accounts on the various websites.
+I separated these definitions out as they are specific to my personal accounts on the various websites.

 TSChannelsAndKeys.py